javalite/javalite/doc/How-to-release.md

 9. Generate release notes:

+	git tag -a javalite-2.4-j8 -m "release javalite-2.4-j8" git push origin --tags
-       gren release -t new-tag previous-tag --override
+	gren release -t javalite-2.4-j8 javalite-2.3.2-j8 --override

-where `new-tag` and `previous-tag` are looked on  the [Github Releases Page](https://github.com/javalite/javalite/releases)
+  After that, go to https://github.com/javalite/javalite/releases  and fix the release notes  if you have to, then publish the release

     Ensure that issues  in the release are properly categorized by tags.
 If needed, make corrections and re-run the same command again...and again...and again...

    Add release notes link to: